 During WWII Henry served in the Pacific where he wrote the official history for his unit, the Second Air Service Support Squadron in the Gilbert Islands and Iwo Jima.
 He was honorably discharged from the service in 1945.

 In 1968 Henry received the Herman Frederick Lieber Distinguished Teaching Award from Indiana University.
-He has also received an Honorary Doctor of Fine Arts from Indiana University and from the Maryland Institute College of Art.
+He also received an Honorary Doctor of Fine Arts from Indiana University and from the Maryland Institute College of Art.

 Henry died in March, 1986.

 Henry, in his own generous, uncompromising and occasionally cantankerous manner, was intensely devoted to his students and to furthering photographic education through his teaching, writing and images.
+His influence on photography lives on today and will continue to do so in the future.